iswc-reproducibility/iswc-reproducibility.github.io/index.md

 ISWC Reproducibility has the following goals:

 - Enable easy sharing of code and experimentation set-ups (take a paper and reuse it).
-- Make more code and data available.
+- Make more code and data available (openness).
 - Highlight the impact and increase the credibility of the Semantic Web research.
 - Facilitate the dissemination of research results.